rdegges/rdegges-blog/articles/2011/my-new-office.md

 Title: My New Office
 Date: 2011-03-16
+Summary:
+    Some photos of my new home office!

 As a programmer, I spend a lot of time in my office.
 It's my sanctuary.
 It's